stanlocht/snap/README.md

    ./snap status
    ```

-## Gitmoji Support
+## Snapmoji Support

-All commits in Snap must start with a Gitmoji.
-Here are some commonly used Gitmojis:
+All commits in Snap must start with a Snapmoji.
+Here are some commonly used Snapmojis:

 - ✨ `:sparkles:` – Introduce new features
 - 🐛 `:bug:` – Fix a bug